Tourbillon/Android-Routine/README.md

 navigator.navigateToDemoWithPageName(this, "3", REQUEST_CODE);
 navigator.navigateToDemoWithPage(this);
 ```
-* If you want to navigation with @SchemeUrl, you have to add some extra properties in AndroidManifest.xml:
+* If you want to navigation with @SchemeUrl, you need to add some extra properties in AndroidManifest.xml:
 ``` xml
 <activity android:name=".ui.DemoActivity">
       <intent-filter>